kabir/managed-server-ui/README.md

 appears in both places, the one external to the war will take precedence.
 Similarly, the war also contains `META-INF/server-init.cli` and `META-INF/server-init.yml` which can also be externalised/overridden via the CLI.

 At this stage we could also add more war files to our application.
+They are simply stored on the backend server handling the CLI commands.

-However, let's skip to actually deploying our application.
+Now, let's actually deploy our application:
 ```shell
 % java -jar target/quarkus-app/quarkus-run.jar app deploy
 Deploying application...